Helping patients return to work after serious injury

 We will test whether the ROWTATE programme is feasible to provide in the NHS, how effective it is and if it saves the NHS more than it costs to provide.

 The research programme starts in 2019 and ends in 2024.

-It is funded by the National Institute for Health Research.
+It is funded by the National Institute for Health and Care Research.
 Findings from the research will be used to help the NHS decide whether to provide the return-to-work service.